Yeonny0723/film-emories/README.md

 You can take a photo using a webcam and it will generate you a downloadable links for photo card and video.
 You will have an access to your own photobook where you can keep your photos forever and share it with your friends.

 ### About Code
 I used the modern JS ES6 and compiled them using webpack and babel.
 I accept this MVC divide and conquer pattern to avoid duplicates and for easy maintenance and reusability.
-I used WebAssembly to allow the big program like ffmpeg to be able to run on the browser.
+I used webassembly-based ffmpeg to be able to run on the javascript environment.
 The recorded video is later saved to the browser memory which reduces the burden on the server.
 I am now comfortable customizing middlewares / making use of sessions and cookies / creating API.

 | ![1](https://user-images.githubusercontent.com/70524037/201041377-e0d58644-62b5-48c8-bcd5-8211caf90279.jpeg) |
 |:--:|